Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Understanding Hallucination in MLRMs

 \textbf{Summary 1.} Introducing reasoning phrases decreases focus on visual tokens and amplifies reliance on textual priors, which can produce CoTs with diluted visual information and redundant text tokens.
 Building on the IB principle and empirical findings that many CoT tokens are redundant and irrespective of model decisions \cite{xia-etal-2025-tokenskip, feng2025efficient}, we adopt a selective CoT token pruning strategy to enhance information flow and encourage reliable answers.

-\textbf{Question 2.} The CoT chain plays a critical role in shaping the final answer in reasoning models.
-To investigate the potential causal relationship between hallucinations in the reasoning chain and those in the final answer, we explicitly decouple these two sources of hallucination under the CHAIR evaluation and conduct a causal analysis, as shown in Fig.~\ref{fig:attention_cot}(b).
+\textbf{Question 2.} The CoT chain plays a critical role in shaping the final answer.
+To investigate the potential causal relationship between hallucinations in the reasoning chain and those in the final answer, we explicitly decouple these two sources of hallucination under the CHAIR evaluation and conduct a causal analysis, as shown in Figure~\ref{fig:attention_cot}(b).
 As expected, when the CoT is hallucinated, the majority of generated answers also exhibit hallucinated content, with a hallucination rate higher than that of the non-reasoning base model.
 This confirms that hallucinations in the CoT chain can strongly propagate to the final responses.

-Another encouraging observation is that reliable reasoning chains almost always lead to hallucination-free answers, as high-quality reasoning enables more faithful analysis of the image and hence facilitates reliable answers.
+Another encouraging observation is that reliable reasoning chains almost always lead to hallucination-free answers.
+This is reasonable as a high-quality reasoning process enables more faithful analysis of the image and hence facilitates more reliable answers.
 This provides preliminary evidence for the feasibility of mitigating hallucinations by enhancing the quality of reasoning chains.

 \textbf{Summary 2.} Hallucinated CoTs increase the likelihood of hallucinations in final answers, whereas reliable reasoning chains strongly suppress such errors.
 Accordingly, we employ preference optimization with a reasoning-centric objective, where we introduce AI-enhanced reasoning as positive supervision and deliberately induced hallucinated content as contrastive negatives.